 Sue Kiesewetter reports:

-The road will be closed to through traffic between Logsdon’s Woods Drive and Princeton Road on the border between Liberty and Fairfield townships.
-Local access will be maintained only for residents, businesses, school buses and emergency vehicles.
+Work begins Oct.
+1 and is expected to finish the first week of December.
+During that period the road will close to through traffic between Logsdon’s Woods Drive and Princeton Road.
+Access will be provided to residents, businesses, school buses and emergency vehicles.

 While local access will be permitted, the road will close to all motorists at the bridge, located between Maple Crest Drive and Weathered Oaks Lane/Stone Creek Drive.

 Northbound Liberty-Fairfield Road traffic will detour east on Hamilton-Mason Road, north on Ohio 747 and west on Princeton Road.
 Southbound traffic would reverse the route.

 For more information or updates, go to www.bceo.org/roadclosings.